 Not only that, they also collect performance royalties and deal with sync licensing for you.

-Music publishers deal with all non-master rights in the music industry.
+A publishing deal, deals with all non-master rights in the music industry.

 Get a music publishing administration